The Grandiose Nelly Garden

 DSC_0068

-One of the things that fascinate me about old houses in Iloilo is that they are not your typical bahay na bato with its ground flour for rice and other agricultural products storage together with their vehicles.
-Wealthy families like the hacienderos have a separate place for this.
+Wealthy families in the Philippines like the hacienderos have a separate place for this.
 Nelly Garden and other houses in Iloilo are built on solid concrete which is also one of the reasons why it is standing today like a modern construction.

 A close-up look at the design of this Beaux-Arts mansion